Frequently Asked Questions

-1. Why should I consider entering the Gold Circle Award competition?
+- Why should I consider entering the Gold Circle Awards competition?

-2. What organizations may enter the Gold Circle Award competition?
+- What organizations may enter the Gold Circle Awards competition?

-The Gold Circle Award competition is open to all 501(c) nonprofit organizations.
-The competition is open to those who are members of ASAE for Association Leadership as well as non-member.
+The Gold Circle Awards competition is open to all 501(c) nonprofit organizations.
+The competition is open both members and non-members of ASAE.
 Entries may be submitted on behalf of a 501(c) nonprofit organization by a for-profit business partners; however only the 501(c) nonprofit organization will be recognized as the winner.

 All applicants must complete an electronic entry form, even if you are entering a category that requires hard copy submissions.
 Payment can be submitted via check or credit card.
 Please note, proof of payment should be sent in along with your entry submission materials by printing out a copy of your payment confirmation.

-4. Can required printed materials for an entry submission and check payments be postmarked February 5, 2018 or do they have to be received by 5:00 p.m.
-EST on February 5?
+- Can required printed materials for an entry submission and check payments be postmarked January 31,2024.

-All entries, materials and payments must be RECEIVED (not postmarked) at ASAE headquarters by 5:00 p.m.
-EST on February 5, 2018.
+All entries, materials, and payments must be RECEIVED (not postmarked) at ASAE headquarters by 5:00 p.m.
+EST on January 24th, 2023.

-Project Overview: The Overview should provide an ‘elevator-pitch’ of your entry.
+-Project Overview: The Overview should provide an ‘elevator-pitch’ of your entry.
 Describe what is innovative or creative about your entry.
 Is there a best practice that you can share with other organizations?
-Please limit response to 250 words or less.
+Please limit response up to 350 words.

-Project Goals/Objectives: Goals should be broad and overarching while your objectives should be expressed in specific and measurable terms.
+-Project Goals/Objectives: Goals should be broad and overarching while your objectives should be expressed in specific and measurable terms.
 When discussing goals, consider describing how the entry factored into your organization’s mission.
-Please limit response to 300 words or less.
+Please limit response up to 500 words.

-Strategy/Tactics: Strategy/tactics should outline the plan, strategy, or tactics you used to reach the goals and objectives set.
-Please limit response to 300 words or less.
+-Strategy/Tactics: Strategy/tactics should outline the plan, strategy, or tactics you used to reach the goals and objectives set.
+Please limit your response up to 500 words.

-Success Metrics/Results Achieved: For the measurement of your goals and objectives please indicate your metrics for success.
-This could include: number of hits to your website per year, how many people are opening and reading your newsletter, comments and data on your communication programs from your member satisfaction surveys, and visits to your online press room or coverage achieved.
-Please limit response to 300 words or less.
+-Success Metrics/Results Achieved: For the measurement of your goals and objectives please indicate your metrics for success.
+This could include a number of hits to your website per year, how many people are opening and reading your newsletter, comments and data on your communication programs from your member satisfaction surveys, and visits to your online press room or coverage achieved.
+Please limit your response up to 500 words.

 Digital/Interactive entries should include interactive elements, like hyperlinks or a table of contents that allows users to click to the section they are looking for.
 In other words, users should be able to interact with the entry in some active way other than just reading it.

-11. What forms of payment is accepted for Gold Circle Award entries?
+- What forms of payment are accepted for Gold Circle Awards entries?

-14. If I submit any entry for one category, but the judges decide that my entry should be in a different category, will it automatically be moved or have I lost my chance?
+- If I submit an entry for one category, but the judges decide that my entry should be in a different category, will it automatically be moved, or have I lost my chance?

-15. When must my entry have been completed to be eligible for the 2017-2018 GCA competition?
+- When must my entry have been completed to be eligible for the 2023 Gold Circle Awards program?

-Entries into the 2018 Gold Circle Award competition must be completed and distributed between January 1 and December 31, 2017.
+Entries in the 2023 Gold Circle Awards program must be completed and/or distributed between January 1 and December 31, 2022.

 Judging, Recognition & Ceremony

-The evaluation criteria for each category are listed within the category descriptions published on the GCA Web site.
-An independent panel of judges is selected to evaluate submissions within each category entries are scored on a five point scale within each area of review.
+The evaluation criteria for each category are listed within the category descriptions published on the Gold Circle Awards website.
+An independent panel of judges is selected to evaluate submissions within each category entries are scored on a five-point scale within each area of review.

 The judges are volunteers recruited from ASAE membership and non-members with experience in specific categories.
-Anyone with marketing, membership and communications expertise can volunteer to serve as a judge.
-The Gold Circle Award Committee reviews and approves all requests to be a judge.
+Anyone with marketing, membership, and communications expertise can volunteer to serve as a judge.
+The Gold Circle Awards Committee reviews and approves all requests to be a judge.

-ASAE notifies every winner once winners are selected.
-Winners are promoted via press release, ASAE’s website, virtual lunches and session at MMCC.
-Winners receive a beautiful, engraved crystal trophy that includes their organization name, the Gold Circle Award logo for that year and the category won.
+ASAE notifies every winner once winners are selected, via email from the Awards program manager, Khia Azeez.
+Applicants not selected will also be notified via email following the judging and selection process.
+Once winners are notified, they will be announced via press release and recognized on ASAE’s website, conference sessions, virtual lunches, and more.
+Winners will receive a beautiful, engraved crystal trophy that includes their organization name, the Gold Circle Awards logo for that year and the category won.

 Yes.
 ASAE will provide a press release template that you can use to spread the word among your media contacts and members.
 ASAE also issues its own press release listing all the winners.

-24. Will you return my entry following the competition?
+- Will you return my entry materials following the application period?

 No. Entries become the property of ASAE and are included in the Knowledge Center.

 There is no appeals process.
-This is an award competition and decisions agreed to by the Gold Circle Awards judges are final.
-Entrants are not allowed to lobby for an entry.
+This is an awards competition and decisions agreed to by the Gold Circle Awards judges are final.
+Entrants are not allowed to lobby for entry.

-27. What is the Gold Circle Award for Overall Excellence and how is it selected?
+- What is the Gold Circle Awards for Overall Excellence and how is it selected?

-The Gold Circle Award for Excellence is chosen from all Gold Circle Awards winners each year.
+The Gold Circle Awards for Excellence is chosen from all Gold Circle Awards winners each year.
 The Gold Circle Awards Committee will review all the winners of Gold Circle Awards and then select one as the “best of the best.”
-The recipient of this award is announced during the Marketing, Membership & Communications Conference.
+The recipient of this awards is announced during the Marketing, Membership & Communications Conference.

-28. Is there a permanent, on-going roster of winners from previous competitions?
+- Is there a permanent, ongoing roster of winners from previous competitions?

 Yes.
-We have an online list of past Gold Circle Awards winners and honorable mentions Electronic samples of some of these award-winning entries are also posted.
-Please visit www.asaecenter.org/goldcircle.
+We have an online list of past Gold Circle Awards winners and honorable mentions available for review, along with the electronic samples of some of these award-winning entries.
+Please visit the Winners Stories page.